 Leave it to the Executor

 For many people, the easiest and best option is to instruct the executor of your estate to sell your home in the event of your passing.
 Looking for an electrical contractor?
 Look no further than Electricians Near Me to get the job done the right way.
 Once the property is sold, the money received for it can then be divided between the beneficiaries you have designated.
-Get all your electrical services done by the best at Electricians Near Me.
 Be sure to discuss this option with your long island estate attorney to make sure all of your i’s are dotted and t’s are crossed.

 Let the Trustee Decide